brandon-rhodes/blog/texts/brandon/2018/sympy.md

     ], zo)

-If SymPy has that capability,
-then several of hours of work with the library — and numerous visits to Stack Overflow — have left me without any insight into how to accomplish it automatically.
+If SymPy does have the capacity to eliminate intermediate variables, then several of hours of work with the library — and numerous visits to Stack Overflow — left me without any insight into how to accomplish it.

 ## Third mistake: Thinking everything needed to be a SymPy symbol